michaelhidalgo/s-k8-core-images/README.md

 - [centos 7.8.2003](https://github.com/k8-proxy/s-k8-core-images/blob/master/Dockerfile)

 # CentOS image documentation
-The centos:latest tag is always the most recent version currently available
+The `glasswallsolutions/k8-centos7:latest` tag is always the most recent version currently available

 # Rolling update
 Glasswall offers regularly updated images for all active releases.
 These images will be updated monthly or as needed for emergency fixes.
 These rolling updates are tagged `latest`